 My undergrad and grad degrees in biology and public health led to twenty years as an occupational epidemiologist, where I studied and wrote about work-related diseases—an opportunity to hone objectivity, brevity, and an appreciation for the scientific method.
-My non-scientific publications include two nonfiction pieces in the Ann Arbor Observer and one in the Kalamazoo College alumni magazine Lux Esto.
-A short story was selected as a quarterfinalist in the 2017 Screencraft Cinematic Short Story Contest.
-A memoir describing my college study abroad experience is complete; another, in progress, describes my alternative existence camping during my high school years.

 Contact me: nnelson235@gmail.com